devlocker/tychus/README.md

 ## Whats the point of the proxy?
 Consider the following situations:

-1. Your server takes ~ 5 seconds to start accepting requests.
+**1. There is a gap between program starting and server accepting requests.**

 ```ruby
 # myapp.rb